This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 cooked pearl couscous and lemon slices in a black bowl

-More Kitchen Tips!
+More Cooking Tips!

 If you found this basic couscous recipe helpful, I am sure you will also love my other cooking guides & tips: